praveens-git-bit/techconnect/exercise3.md

     ![visualizations.png](media/labMedia/visualizations.png)

-24. Click on **Copilot (preview)** within the visual.
+24. Click on the **Copilot (preview)** button within the visual.

     ![open-narrative.png](media/labMedia/open-narrative.png)

 25. Select **Give an executive summary**.

-26. Click on **Update** and observe the generated summary.
+26. Click on the **Update** button and observe the generated summary.
 See how easy it was to get an executive summary with absolutely no IT resource dependency!

     >**Note:** If you don't see 'Give an executive summary' option, click on the **Copilot narrative** chat box field, enter the prompt below, and click on **Update** :